 The track has been the scene of a number of debut F1 victories, including Jean Alesi, Lewis Hamilton, Robert Kubica and Daniel Ricciardo.
 Canadian motorsport hero Gilles Villeneuve also took his maiden win here at the first event held in Montreal.
 The circuit was renamed in his honour following his death in 1982.

 The circuit is often very dusty at the start of the race weekend, as Formula 1 is the only major racing event which takes place at the track.
 The pit-lane has recently been upgraded, with a new complex which debuted at the 2019 Canadian Grand Prix.
 A deal signed in 2017 will see the event remain on the F1 calendar until 2029, which good news for the 300,000 fans who attend annually.

 Circuit Gilles Villeneuve is a temporary street circuit that’s only used once a year.
-The 2020 Formula 1 Canadian Grand Prix is on June 12-14) has been postponed due to the coronavirus pandemic.
+The 2020 Formula 1 Canadian Grand Prix (originally scheduled for June 12-14) has been postponed due to the coronavirus pandemic.
 It’s not yet known if the race will be rescheduled in 2020.